SiliconLabs/wisun-br-linux-docker/README.md

 Go to this repository and build the image with:

-    docker build -t wisun-img .
+    DOCKER_BUILDKIT=1 docker build --ssh default -t wisun-img .

+Note that `DOCKER_BUILDKIT` and `--ssh` are necessary to authenticate to the Silabs private git repository.
+These options rely on `ssh-agent` launched on your host to authenticate to the git server.
+Therefore, if you encounter any problem with git access, check your ssh setup is correct.

-You may save a bit of bytes by removing the build environment and only keeping the final image:
+then, you may save a bit of bytes by removing the build environment and only keeping the final image:

     docker image prune